 A prep standout at Silver Lake High School, Kruger lettered all four years in football, basketball and baseball.
 As a senior, he averaged 23 points per game in leading his team to the state basketball tournament, passed for 2,079 yards and 23 touchdowns in nine football games and led the baseball team to the state tournament as a pitcher/infielder.
 In 2006, Kruger was honored by being inducted into the Topeka and Shawnee County Sports Hall of Fame as part of its inaugural class.

 Born on Aug.
 19, 1952, Kruger graduated from Kansas State in 1975 with a degree in business and earned his master's degree in physical education from Pittsburg State in 1977.
-He and his wife, Barbara, have two children: daughter Angie, who is a medical school graduate from the University of Florida and who practices obstetrics and gynecology in Henderson, Nev., and son Kevin, who graduated from Arizona State University and played at UNLV for his senior season, starting at point guard for his father's 2006-07 squad.
-Kevin, now an OU graduate assistant manager, went on to play professionally overseas and with the NBA Development League's Utah Flash.
+He and his wife, Barbara, have two children: daughter Angie, who is a medical school graduate from the University of Florida and who practiced obstetrics and gynecology, and son Kevin, who graduated from Arizona State University and played at UNLV for his senior season, starting at point guard for his father's 2006-07 squad.
+Kevin, an OU graduate assistant at OU in 2013-14 and now an assistant coach at Northern Arizona, played professionally overseas and with the NBA Development League's Utah Flash.
 Angie was married to Mike Ciklin in the fall of 2008.
-Mike is an associate at SPB Partners in Las Vegas.
-The couple had their first child, a daughter named Avery, in August 2012.
+The couple had their first child, a daughter named Avery, in August 2012 and they live in Coral Gables, Fla.

 While at Florida, the Krugers were honored with consecutive Community Service Awards from the Gainesville Community Council on Alcohol & Drug Abuse, and in 1995 Lon was named the Gainesville (Fla.)
 Volunteer of the Year.
 From 1991-93, the couple served as co-chairpersons of Alachua County's Red Ribbon Campaign, a week-long program aimed at increasing awareness and promoting a drug-free environment.

-During the Krugers' stay in Atlanta, Barbara was also involved in charity work, especially "My House," a transitional home for children 1-3 years old.
+During the Krugers' stay in Atlanta, Barbara was also involved in charity work, especially with "My House," a transitional home for children 1 to 3 years old.

 In Las Vegas, she was on the board of directors for Safe Nest, a domestic violence shelter, was a member of the Las Vegas Paradise Sertoma Club, which provides educational scholarships for the deaf, and is also a sustaining member of the Junior League.
 Additionally, she is involved with PEO Sisterhood.
 The Krugers also spent time helping the Nevada Partnership for Homeless Youth.